Click on a topic below to reveal the answer.

 Please turn off or silence cell phones, pagers, and other “noisy” devices as a courtesy to others.
 Text messaging while in the theater is not allowed.
 Due to contractual obligation and as a courtesy to the artists, the use of cameras and recording devices is strictly prohibited.
 Violators may be asked to leave without refund.

 We have a concession stand offering popcorn, pop, water, and candy.
 There is also a Wine and Coffee Bar that offers wine (Merlot, Chardonnay, and White Zinfandel), regular and decaf coffee, hot chocolate, and a selection of hot teas.
 All items can be taken into the theater for you to enjoy during the performance.
 Please visit the Concessions and Wine Bar page for a complete list of treats and beverages.
-We also offer Celebration Packages that can include wine, cheese and crackers, and dessert for you to enjoy during the performance.
-Please visit the Celebration Packages page for more information.

 Most guests arrive at the Main Street Stage in what might best be described as “office casual”—clothes in which they feel comfortable.
 Suit jackets and ties are not required for men.
 Jeans are perfectly acceptable.
 Individuals having an elegant “night on the town” will come dressed as such.
 During the holiday season, some families—especially the children—will come dressed in holiday finery.